Solentpedia

 Competent and Relevant Authorities

 Regulation 9 of the Conservation of Habitats and Species Regulations 2017 (‘the Habitats Regulations’) sets out duties for relevant public authorities to exercise their nature conservation functions in compliance with, or with regard to, the requirements of the Habitats Directive and the Wild Birds Directives.
-It provides a broad summary of the key obligations under the European Union (EU) Nature Directives: EU Wild Birds Directive 2009/147/EC and the EU Habitats Directive 92/43/EEC.
 Under the Environment Act, 2021 public authorities in England have a duty to have regard to conserving biodiversity as part of policy or decision making.

 The Habitats Regulations refer to two different types of statutory organisations who have certain responsibilities within Marine Protected Areas.
 They are known as competent and relevant authorities.
 The term competent authorities includes any statutory body or public office exercising legislative powers, whether on land or sea.
 Relevant authorities are those competent authorities which have powers or functions which have, or could have, an impact on the marine area within or adjacent to a European marine site.